capitalch/trace/tracking.md

 1.01 In purchase entries, sl no columns un necessary commas are appearing.
 Sometimes sl no tag showing blank.
 2.00 When focus change in purchase, sales waiting occurs without data changed.
 Check the logic of data changed.
 There is confusion.
 This is happening because onBlur event does not propagate the events.
 Try out clickAway event in place of onBlur event instead.
 2.01 Security is open.
 Needs to fix it.
+2.02 Change password not working
+2.03 In Journals Debits not equals credits being possible

 ## Maintainance
 1.30 Github release management
 1.31 Encryption of core libraries
 5.1 Backup and restore strategy
 5.2 Upgraded database for all instances

+# 16-05-2021
+1.

+# 12-05-2021 - 25-05-2021
+Did not work in Trace

+# 11-05-2021
+1. Purchase default date should be null
+2. In mobile phones the top headings are overlapping

+# 09-05-2021 - 10-05-2021
+1. Daily balance for cash book in general ledger

 # 27-04-2021 - 08-05-2021
 1. Completed Track SMS sending.